- What can I do with Optimizely Full Stack?

 Paid Full Stack plans, which removes the one concurrent experiment limit, offer a more robust feature set along with best-in-class support and services for organizations with more stakeholders invested in increasing experiment velocity and feature delivery.
 Compare Full Stack plans.

-For the number of collaborators, you can add in Full Stack, see plans and pricing.
+For the number of collaborators, you can add in Full Stack Flags version, see Optimizely plans.

 In Full Stack, you can invite 20 collaborators, depending on your plan.
 We encourage you to invite the whole team to increase visibility, share results and insights and deepen experimentation across your working group.
 Optimizely offers permissions by role and additional integrated program management tools, so your team can collaborate more effectively.